-Use XC4000E/X or Spartan families.
+Use Spartan/XL or XC4000E/X families.

 The look-up-table architecture and the dedicated carry structure are very efficient for distributed arithmetic, a fast and effective way to implement fixed-point multiplication in digital filters.

 Special Features Required

 The fourteen items below describe specific features and characteristics available only in the listed families.
 These are, therefore, "hard" selection criteria.